AdvancedPhotonSource/RareEventDetectionHEDM/README.md

 **Step 1: train the BYOL encoder on a baseline dataset (e.g., zero load):**
 * In the example below, we provide raw GE datafile from a scan with 1440 images as well as dark data for dark substraction. thold is the lower level threshold which is applied after dark subtraction (in ADUs).
 * As you can glean from the file name, the sample a stainless steel sample at 0 MPa.
+* The output of this setup is... ???? pth files. with 100 epochs
 ```shell
 conda activate event_detection
 cd code/BraggEmb_code/